nedpals/hulma/README.md

 - There will be support for a client-server mode (in TCP) which will make Hulma utilized to it's full potential.
 - Although my aim is to have stable support, adding tests are not my top priority right now.
 - There are no reference implementations in the "front-end" side at this moment.
+- The error tracking is limited and does not support position tracking because of the design limitations imposed to the IR.

 ## License
 Licensed under MIT.
 See [LICENSE](LICENSE) for more details.